ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 ## Desmoduthrope

 ### Monstrous Form: Desmoduthrope
-Your monstrous form takes after Desmodus or vampire bats and your monstrous form die is a d8.
+(If any features refer to a save DC the DC is 8 + Your Constitution modifier + Your proficiency bonus) Your monstrous form takes after Desmodus or vampire bats and your monstrous form die is a d8.
 You gain the following benefits while shifted:

 - +2 to dexterity score
 - flying speed equal to two times your walking speed
-- Bite attack, d6 melee damage die piercing damage, finesse
+- Bite attack, d6 melee damage die piercing damage, finesse, additional bonus action bite attack on hit.
 - Darkvision out to 120 feet
 - Advantage on hearing based checks
 - Blindsight out to 60 feet